• Skip to primary navigation

 • Fry the shrimp in batches over high heat for about a minute on each side.
 Don't overcrowd the pan, so they crisp up nicely without overcooking.
 Add or change the oil as needed.

-• Reduce to medium-high heat and wipe away the browned bits in the wok with a paper towel.
+• Remove the remaining oil from the pan and wipe away the browned bits with a paper towel.

 • Add the shrimp and scallions, then toss them together.